Coutj/DataSUS/README.md

 # DATASUS Pipeline

+A pipeline project to handle DATASUS SIM data.

 _This project is a part of my learning process in the data engineering field.
 However, it was built as an exercise and is not intended for production use._

 In this project we can extract data from the Brazilian Unified Healthcare System (SUS), load all this massive information into a data lake, and then execute the processing step to format the dataset (a classic ELT approach).